HariSekhon/HariSekhon/README.md

 - Private message me on [LinkedIn](https://www.linkedin.com/in/HariSekhon/)
 for the answer to The Root Cause of Western Decline
-  - as well as excellent resources on everything from jobs & money to relationships & avoiding divorce, to taxes
+  - as well as excellent resources on everything from jobs & money to relationships & avoiding divorce, to emigration & taxes

 ## Core Repos